Did you know you can make Beet Kvass with Water Kefir?

 - Put the beets in a glass jar and fill it up to half the capacity with filtered drinking water.

-- Fill the remaining part of the jar with fermented water (Kefir water)
+- Fill the remaining part of the jar with fermented water (Kefir water) ( ideally 1/4 the volume of drinking water you added)

 If you notice any floating particles on top after day two, clear it with a plastic spoon or a nylon mesh.